 From time to time, parents/guardians or other individuals may choose to donate funds to the District.
 Donated funds may not be co-mingled with food service funds from federal or state sources or food sales.
-Instead, donations must be made to the District's General Fund, and transferred to the Food Service Fund at the appropriate time to offset unrecovered/delinquent student meal debt.
+Instead, donations must be made to the District's General Fund, and transferred to the Food Service Fund at the appropriate time to offset unrecovered/delinguent student meal debt.
+Donated funds will not be applied to individual student meal account balances.

+unrecovered/delinquent student meal debt.
 Donated funds will not be applied to individual student meal account balances, but instead as an overall reduction of the amount of funds that would otherwise need to be transferred from the General Fund to the Food Service Fund at the end of the school year to repay the Food Service Fund for unrecovered/delinquent debt.